 Midway through the novel, I remembered that boy from college.
 I’m not sure if this sensual moment in a one-hundred-year-old imagined opera box would make him feel better or worse.
 I think what he was really asking all those years ago was this: in an age where we can practically say anything, do we understand the power of the hint?

 When I think about the things that move me most—whether that’s terror, humor, the poignant or the sensual, it’s what is suggested that carries the most power.
 That, often, is the hardest way to write.
 But D.H.
 Lawrence?
 That man wrote it.
-And now, when I happen a glance at the inside of my wrist, there is something inherently sensual in the twining blue veins just beneath the skin.subscribe to Ploughshares?
+And now, when I happen a glance at the inside of my wrist, there is something inherently sensual in the twining blue veins just beneath the skin.Might we be so bold as to suggest that you subscribe to Ploughshares?